ganeshhubale/programs/InterviewQuestions/Testing/Set-1.md

 | **Common Response**     | A prompt for login credentials or token to authenticate.         | A message requesting payment or providing instructions on how to pay. |
 | **Example Message**     | `"Unauthorized: Please log in to access this page."`             | `"Payment Required: Please complete your payment to access this service."` |

-14. What are the Major challenges that come into the picture when you do parallel testing
+14. **What are the Major challenges that come into the picture when you do parallel testing?**
 - Challenges:

 | **Challenge**                              | **Description**                                                                                      |